bsaakash/EE-UQ/Examples/eeuq-0005/README.rst

 Dabaghi-Der Kiureghian Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Dabaghi-Kiureghian model looks into the near-fault ground motion pulse feature and can generate pairs of synthetic pulse-like and non-pulse-like components in appropriate proportions.
+The Dabaghi-Der Kiureghian model looks into the near-fault ground motion pulse feature and can generate pairs of synthetic pulse-like and non-pulse-like components in appropriate proportions.
 In this example, we would like to (1) understand the effects from the randomness in the site-source distance (as similar but comparable to the first example above) and (2) compare the differences in structural responses due to the distinct characteristics of pulse-like and non-pulse-like records.

 1. All the configurations are maintained the same as the first example except in the **EVT** panel, we select the "Dabaghi & Der Kiureghian (2018)" method.
-We first fix the fault type to "Stike-Slip" and enable both the pulse-like and non-pulse-like records.
+We first fix the fault type to "Strike-Slip" and enable both the pulse-like and non-pulse-like records.

-2. For the Depth to the Top of the Rupture Plane, we specify 0.0 km as a constant; and for the other earthquake parameters ( moment magnitude,  closest distance to the site, parallel distance, and angel), we define their values as the figure shown below.
+2. For the Depth to the Top of the Rupture Plane, we specify 0.0 km as a constant; and for the other earthquake parameters ( moment magnitude, the closest distance to the site, parallel distance, and angel), we define their values as the figure shown below.
 The random variable average shear-wave velocity (V) will be specified in the **RV** panel.

 .. figure:: figures/evt2.png